Chrome Hill is a true gem of the Peak District with a distinctive dragon-like shape. So much so, that it’s commonly called Dragon’s Back.

 Start and endpoint: Glutton Bridge

-- After about 600 metres, the path splits and you need to take the right fork.
-Continue for around 300 metres, then turn left off of the road at the cattle grid and onto a path (over a stile).
+- After about 600 metres, the path splits – take the right fork.
+Continue for around 300 metres, then turn left off of the road just before the cattle grid and onto a path (over a stile).

-- Still on high ground, the path weaves its way through various fields towards Stoop Farm.
+- Still on high ground, the trail weaves its way through various fields towards Stoop Farm.
 The path crosses a road to the right of the farm and here you need to turn right onto the road and then right again after 100 metres.

-Next, you need to follow the road for 1.3 km and then turn left off of the road and onto a path.
+- Next, you need to follow the road for 1.3 km and then turn left off of the road and onto a path.
 Luckily, that 1.3 km is all downhill and you’ll be feeling as light as a feather!

-Chrome Hill Walk from Earl Sterndale (Circular Route)Download file for GPS
+Chrome Hill Walk Peak District from Earl Sterndale (Circular Route)

 Distance: 4.7 miles/7.6 kilometres